UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

       $g_i(x_k,u_k) = 0$ is an equality constraint,
       $h_i(x_k,u_k) \leq 0$ is an inequality constraint.

-Usually, Optimal Control solvers require that the cost functional is smooth, so non-differentiable constraints like minimum time and obstacle avoidance must be reformulated as hard constraints, external to the cost functional.
+An additional consideration is that Optimal Control solvers require that the cost functional is smooth, so non-differentiable constraints like minimum time and obstacle avoidance must be reformulated as hard constraints, external to the cost functional.
 As a result, the reformulation becomes essentially an infinite-dimensional constrained optimization problem.

 ### Solution Methods